dabreadman/Discord-Text-Formatter/README.md

 ## Supported Characters

-### We use default emotes, so no Nitro or server-specified emotes required!
+<b> We use default emotes, so no Nitro or server-specified emotes required! </b>

 - Any digits: `0-9`
 - Any English alphabets: `a-z`